liftedkilt/betterthan.gold/content/posts/lending.md

 Well, there is good news, but with a caveat.

 The Bitcoin lending markets are still young, so the interest rates are rather high.
-In the future, expect sub 1% interest rates on borrowing against your Bitcoin, beacuse it's the best possible collateral.
+In the future, expect sub 1% interest rates on borrowing against your Bitcoin, because it's the best possible collateral.

 In the meantime, there are two main places to go.